mich2k/mich2k/README.md

-Average IT enthusiast
+⚡ Average IT enthusiast

-In love with everything that floats around to Computer Science and related, from hardware to software
+In love with everything that floats around to Computer Science, from hardware to software

-Working everyday on some different made-up crazy prototype
+Working everyday on different made-up crazy prototypes

 Currently studying Computer Science Engineering in University of Modena